 There is nothing better than reading a book before bed and your kid being filled with excitement of all the great family holiday memories.

 Paddington Bear is such an iconic cuddly toy for little ones to take home.
 With his cute red hat and blue duffle coat, he is such a cutie!
-There is plenty of Paddington Bear paraphernalia you can pick up around the city, from jigsaws to activity sets, and books to backpacks.
+There is plenty of Paddington Bear paraphernalia you can pick up around the city, to activity sets, and books to backpacks.

 London Transport Set

 The big red bus and the black taxi are two of the most iconic images of London.
 You can buy souvenirs on wheels to add to your children’s car collection.
 We particularly love the Richmond Toys set as it includes a red bus, black taxi and a tube train!

 The London Tidlo set is another lovely train set.
 Aside from the train, it includes everything from, the London Eye, to Big Ben.